 Carve out time for a wind-down routine.
 Take a warm bath, sip a cup of herbal tea, and take a few minutes to journal.
 Doing so will lower sympathetic activation (your body’s fight or flight system).

 If the schedule of when we are asleep and awake varies considerably, it can throw off the physiological part of our bodies, which thrives off a 24-hour circadian rhythm.
 If you can, try and make this work on the weekends, too.

 Right around bedtime, your body temperature drops 1-2 degrees, which signals to your internal clock that it’s time to hit the hay.
 In doctor-speak, this is what’s called “thermoregulation.”
 We recommend keeping your bedroom at a cool 60 – 67°F and, if that’s not enough, trying cooling sheets made with bamboo or a cooling mattress pad or blanket for your bed.

-Regular exercise is a go-to preventive strategy to help reduce the frequency and severity of migraine headaches — in fact, research suggests it may be *just* as effective as using prescription medication.
+Regular exercise is a go-to preventive strategy to help reduce the frequency and severity of migraine and tension-type headaches — in fact, research suggests it may be *just* as effective as using prescription medication.
 One study in particular found that those who performed aerobic exercise for 40 minutes at least three times per week had a similar reduction in migraine frequency as those who took topiramate (a common medication for migraines).

 Supplements & Over-the-Counter Solutions

 Supplements and over-the-counter solutions can be effective in managing headaches and migraines…if you choose wisely.
 We recommend consulting with your healthcare provider first to ensure you’re using something with optimal efficacy and safety (i.e. backed by clinical research) or consulting with Elektra’s providers.
 Here’s a quick primer from our team on how to go about selecting high-quality supplements.